-- 1. In the opinion of the directors of Clean TeQ Holdings Limited ("the Company"): - (a) the financial statements and notes including the remuneration disclosures that are contained in the Remuneration report in the Directors' report, set out on pages 36 to 48, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Company's and the Group's financial position as at 30 June 2009 and of their performance, for the financial year ended on that date; and - (iv) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - (b) the remuneration disclosures that are contained in the Remuneration report in the Directors' report comply with the Corporations Act 2001 and the Corporations Regulations 2001; and - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2.
-There are reasonable grounds to believe that the Company and the group entities identified in Note 35 will be able to meet any obligations or liabilities to which they are or may become subject to by virtue of the Deed of Cross Guarantee between the Company and those group entities pursuant to ASIC Class Order 98/1418. - 3.
-The directors have been given the declarations by the chief executive officer and chief financial officer for the financial year ended 30 June 2009 pursuant to Section 295A of the Corporations Act 2001.
+- 1. In the opinion of the directors of Clean TeQ Holdings Limited ("the Company"): - (a) the financial statements and notes including the remuneration disclosures that are contained in the Remuneration report in the Directors' report, set out on pages 36 to 48, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the consolidated entity's financial position as at 30 June 2010 and its performance, for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - (iii) as stated in Note 1, the consolidate financial statements also comply with International Financial Reporting Standards; - (b) the remuneration disclosures that are contained in the Remuneration report in the Directors' report comply with the Corporations Act 2001 and the Corporations Regulations 2001; and - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2.
+There are reasonable grounds to believe that the Company and the group entities identified in Note 33 will be able to meet any obligations or liabilities to which they are or may become subject to by virtue of the Deed of Cross Guarantee between the Company and those group entities pursuant to ASIC Class Order 98/1418. - 3.
+The directors have been given the declarations by the chief executive officer and chief financial officer for the financial year ended 30 June 2010 pursuant to Section 295A of the Corporations Act 2001.